Silica sand mining

 Who has jurisdiction?

 Local governments generally have the greatest opportunity for approving and supervising sand and gravel mining operations.
-Local units may have specific regulations for development, operation or reclamation of a pit.
+Local units may have additional regulations for development, operation or reclamation of a site.
 The MPCA and DNR do not have regulatory authority over the end use of mined silica sand.

-MPCA and DNR permits may also be needed (e.g., water quality, discharge and appropriation; wetlands and air emissions).
-The Environmental Assessment Worksheet (EAW) threshold is operations that will exceed 40 acres to a mean depth of 10 feet.
-The local unit of government is generally the Responsible Governing Unit for environmental review.
+MPCA and DNR permits may be needed (e.g., water quality, discharge and appropriation; wetlands and air emissions).
+The 2013 Legislature passed legislation requiring an Environmental Assessment Worksheet (EAW) for silica sand projects that meet certain size, storage, or throughput criteria.
+The nature of the project will determine whether the local unit of government or the MPCA is the Responsible Governing Unit for environmental review.

 Are MPCA permits required?

 Generally, yes.
 The MPCA issues air and water permits for many sand and gravel mining operations.
-However, these permits typically do not have requirements specific to silica sand mining.
+Some permits may have requirements specific to silica sand mining.
 Under certain circumstances, the MPCA may issue permits for sand storage sites.

 For more information on air quality permits, check these publications on the MPCA website:

 MPCA water permits are issued to facilities that conduct a variety of mining activities such as sand and gravel mining.
-Typical pollutants regulated in sand and gravel mining discharges are total suspended solids, iron and pH.
-Based on our current understanding of silica sand mining operations, we do not anticipate specific or unique environmental or health risks that are not already addressed though the current water permitting processes.
+Typical pollutants regulated in sand and gravel mining discharges are total suspended solids and pH.
+Chemical additive use is regulated by the permit as well.

 Currently permitted sand and gravel mining facilities will likely be able to also mine frac sand without modification of the existing permit.
 New facilities will be required to apply for permit coverage.
 For links to more information on MPCA wastewater permitting, visit the Water Permits and Rules page.